14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 7. From Los Angeles to San Francisco

-DAY 12: Driving from L.A. to Morro Bay
+DAY 12: Drive from Los Angeles to Morro Bay

 Driving time: ~4-5 hours

-Continuing our drive to Morro Bay, we stopped in Santa Barbara and walked its famous pier.
+Continuing the drive to Morro Bay, we stopped in Santa Barbara and walked its famous pier.
 There are many shops you can stop at for either food or shopping.

 Later in the day we arrived in Morro Bay just on time for an unforgettable sunset.